MaxGonzalezSaez-Diez/NLProofS-AblationStudy/README.md

 ablations to their baseline model.
 Our two main contributions are: first, setting the verifier score to 0.7 resulted in a proof accuracy of 35.78\%.
 Second our implementation of diverse beam search with 2 beam groups and a diversity penalty of &minus; 5.0 achieved a proof accuracy of 36.28\%.
 These results reveal an interesting direction for future work and demonstrate that additional studies are needed to better understand stepwise proof generation.

 #### Acknowledgements
-We offer our acknowledgments to Professor Danqi Chen, for her guidance and advice for our project.
+We extend our acknowledgments to Professor Danqi Chen for her guidance and advice on our project, as well as to Dr. Yang for his insightful comments on our paper.

 ## Bugs or Questions